Choix Goncourt Canada

 - Toronto Metropolitan University

-For this second edition, the university reading committees had 6 months to study and debate the 4 novels from the 2024 Prix Goncourt shortlist:
+For this third edition, the university reading committees had six months to study and debate the 4 novels from the 2025 Prix Goncourt shortlist:

-- Nathacha Appanah, La Nuit au cœur, Editions Gallimard
+- Nathacha Appanah’s La Nuit au cœur (Night in the heart), Editions Gallimard

-- Caroline Lamarche, Le Bel obscur, Editions du Seuil
+- Caroline Lamarche’s Le Bel obscur, Editions du Seuil

-- Laurent Mauvignier, La Maison vide, Les Editions de Minuit
+- Laurent Mauvignier’s La Maison vide (The Empty House), Les Editions de Minuit